MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/tools/kusto-explorer-shortcuts.md

 ## Query and results view

-The following keyboard shortcuts can be used when you use the query editor or when the context is in the results view:
+You can use the following keyboard shortcuts with the query editor or when the context is in the results view:

 |Hot Key|Description|
 |-------|-----------|